hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 * Type choices: types are restricted only where there is national agreement to restrict that usage in Australia.
 Additionally, AU Base data type profiles suitable for usage for that particular element are added to the set of type choices.
 * Must Support and Obligations: _Must Support_ or Obligation is not present as there is no assertion of required support for any of the elements profiled in this guide for a particular usage.

-Some FHIR resource types are not profiled in AU Base as the resource type is too abstract to be support meaningful localisation across use cases in a base resource profile (e.g. Basic, Observation, and Device).
+Some FHIR resource types are not profiled in AU Base as the resource type is too abstract to support meaningful localisation across use cases in a base resource profile (e.g. Basic, Observation, and Device).
 For these resource types, AU Core or a downstream use case IG can profile directly instead of inheriting from an AU Base profile.

 #### Generic Use Case Profile Approach